This post contains affiliate links.

 Which between a 6V or 12V power wheels battery charger is right for you depends on the power wheel used.
 A power wheel with a 6V motor needs a 6V battery, and consequently, a 6V charger.
 Similarly, 12V power wheels need a 12V battery, which can only be charged by a 12V or a universal charger.

 Looking to learn more about the right type of charger to buy for your child's power wheel?
 If so, then you couldn't be in a better place.
-Read on as we break down the differences between 6V and 12V power wheels and the right type of chargers to purchase for your child's new ride.
+Read on as I break down the differences between 6V and 12V power wheels and the right type of chargers to purchase for your child's new ride.

 6V vs. 12V Power Wheels